phetsims/phet-info/doc/supported-browsers.md

 ### 5. Edge latest version
 - **Note** although we officially support Edge, this browser is not regularly tested since it is derived from Chrome

-*although other browsers may work IE11 is specifically NOT supported*